nicolasloizeau/loom/README.md

-# loom: generative woven cloth
+# Loom: generative woven cloth

 Images of woven cloth from a JSON settings file.
 Two systems read the same
 file: